Wednesday, March 20, 2024

 Examples 5 to 10 are also considered diastolic dysfunction of ventricles (defect in receiving blood).

-Other less common but significant causes of heat failure.
+Other less common but significant causes of heart failure.

 1. Morbid obesity and Kyphoscoliosis.

-Tumors of the heart is rare.
-Rarely sarcoma of heart is encounter.
+Tumors of the heart are rare.
+Rarely, sarcoma of heart is encounter.
 It is not an easy task to care for.

 1. Congenial defects of the heart.